charlon/registration-app/README.md

-# registration-app
+# student-path
-Making a registration app in ReactJS.
+A student degree planning and course registration app in ReactJS.
 This app was created using Create React App.

 ### Prerequisites
 * Node